-Stay in bed until you’re better.
+Then, force yourself to stay in bed until you’re better.

-Once you’re well again, give yourself a bedtime and start practicing the good sleep hygiene Dr. Paul Thomas, MD, and I describe in this book.
+Once you’re well again, give yourself a bedtime.
+And start practicing the good sleep hygiene Dr. Paul Thomas, MD, and I describe in this book.

-Sickness, like pain, is information.
+Sickness, like pain, is information

 The information those sinus infections may be giving you is that you need to: